Celtc/KanjiRecognizer/README.md

 KanjiRecognizer
 ===============

-Kanji recognizer using a Hopfield artificial neural network.
+Kanji recognizer using an artificial neural network, based on Hopfield or Kohonem SOM.